littleGnAl/littlegnal.github.io/_posts/2019-07-09-kmpp_flutter_en.md

 }
 ```

-Because the `Result` object in `MethodChannel#setMethodHandler` is different from the `FlutterResult` object in `FlutterMethodChannel#setMethodHandler`, we define the `result` function in `SqlDelightManager#methodCall` to pass the result to the outside for external processing.
+Because the `Result` object in `MethodChannel#setMethodHandler` is different from the `FlutterResult` object in `FlutterMethodChannel#setMethodHandler`, we define the `result` function in `SqlDelightManager#methodCall` as external processing in the form of callbacks.

 ### Use `SqlDelightManager` on Android
-In order to use `SqlDelightManager` in Android projects, refer to the official documentation [Multiplatform Project: iOS and Android](https://kotlinlang.org/docs/tutorials/native/mpp-ios-android.html), we need to first add the dependency of `common` module to the `app` module:
+In order to use `SqlDelightManager` in Android projects, refer to the official documentation [Multiplatform Project: iOS and Android](https://kotlinlang.org/docs/tutorials/native/mpp-ios-android.html), we need to add the dependency of `common` module to the `app` module firstly:

 ```gradle
 implementation project(":common")